“Photographing a landscape from a low angle perspective helps me illustrate subjects in nature.”

 In the photo below, I was in a dense forest in Kauai, HI.
 Trees seemed to surround me, and nearly obscured the sky above.
 I wanted to capture that ‘closed in’ feeling, and got down on my knees with my 15mm Fisheye lens to include the trees from trunk to canopy.
 I finished the image in Adobe Lightroom using one of my custom toning presets.

 As I travel and teach workshops, I enjoy taking group shots of my students, and like to go beyond the usual ‘stand-and-grin’ style.

 One way I approach this is to lie on my back with my camera pointing straight up, and have everyone gather around me.
 This strange behavior not only makes for a unique perspective, but gets everybody to smile.
 I always add some exposure compensation or use Manual metering to keep the faces well exposed.
 Everyone enjoys watching me pick the grass (and occasional ants) out of my hair as I pretend it’s just business as usual.

 Next time you are in the field, find the best position that speaks to your subject, grab your wide angle and get low!

 Since 1991, Dave has led over 60 workshops and won several national awards for fine and commercial arts.
 His images have been commissioned by leading corporations, collectors and published in books, blogs and magazines including Nikon World, Outside, Geo, Islands, Conde Nast Traveller, Audubon, Outdoor Photographer, Digital Photo Pro, Rangefinder and The New York Times Travel magazine.
-When not taking on assignments or developing projects, Dave kayaks, speaks publicly and instructs group and individual photography workshops in the US, abroad and online.
+When not taking on assignments or developing projects, Dave kayaks, speaks publicly and instructs group and individual photography workshops in the US, abroad and.